 This chapter summarises the eligibility criteria for all equity securities seeking a listing on the Main Market and the additional criteria that may apply depending on which type of listing is being sought.
-There have been a number of changes in recent years to different types of listings available to companies on the Main Market.
-Since 2010, any company may apply for either a "premium" listing or a "standard" listing of its shares.
-A standard listing offers a company the opportunity to elect to list its securities on the Main Market, but on the basis of the minimum requirements of the Prospectus Directive rather than the obligation to meet the additional, or "super-equivalent", criteria for companies seeking a premium listing.
+A company may apply for either a "premium" listing or a "standard" listing of its shares.
+A standard listing offers a company the opportunity to elect to list its securities on the Main Market, but currently on the basis of the minimum requirements of the Prospectus Directive rather than the obligation to meet the additional, or "super-equivalent", criteria for companies seeking a premium listing.
 However, a standard listing does mean that a company is ineligible for inclusion in the prestigious FTSE UK Index Series, and that is a factor that a company would need to take into account when considering which listing to seek.

-Most recently, the London Stock Exchange introduced the high-growth segment of the Main Market on 27 March 2013, which is a response to the introduction of the JOBS Act in the United States.
-The high-growth segment is not a premium listing, but is designed for companies that may not currently satisfy all the criteria to obtain a premium listing but have the ambition to do so in the future.
+In 2013, the London Stock Exchange introduced the high-growth segment of the Main Market.
+The high-growth segment is not a premium listing, but is designed for companies that may not currently satisfy all the criteria to obtain a premium listing, but have the ambition to do so in the future.